Marcelo Ribeiro (footballer)

-Marcelo Ribeiro dos Santos, known as Marcelo Ribeiro or simply Marcelo (born 27 July 1997), is a Brazilian professional footballer who plays as a forward for San Fernando CD.
+Marcelo Ribeiro dos Santos, known as Marcelo Ribeiro or simply Marcelo (born 27 July 1997), is a Brazilian professional footballer who plays as a forward for Spanish club Antequera.

 Club career

 On 6 August 2021, he joined Gil Vicente in Portugal on a two-year contract.

 He made his Primeira Liga debut for Gil Vicente on 15 August 2021 in a game against Portimonense.

 On 10 January 2022, he joined Indian Super League club SC East Bengal on loan from Gil Vicente.